Where Intellect, Culture, and Career Opportunities Converge

 A Fordham education blends a rigorous curriculum with the resources, culture, and energy of New York City—a unique combination by any measure.
 Fordham students serve as interns at the United Nations and are mentored by CEOs of Fortune 500 companies.
 They win Google Lime Scholarships and capture prestigious Fulbright Fellowships, continuing their studies and service around the world.
 As the Jesuit University of New York, Fordham is a place where talent and intellect are nurtured and dreams are achieved.

 Fordham students regularly win prestigious scholarships and fellowships—Fulbright, Gates-Cambridge, Goldwater, Truman, and National Science Foundation, to name a few.
-In 2015–2016 students received more than 125 national or international awards to support scholarship, creative work, and professional experience at the highest level of achievement.
+In 2016, 159 students received prestigious awards and fellowships.
 The Campion Institute for the Advancement of Intellectual Excellence, also known as the Office for Prestigious Fellowships, is designed to shepherd students through the process.

 New York is our campus

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
-Benefiting from an extensive internship program, students can choose from more than 2,600 opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.
+Benefiting from an extensive internship program, students can choose from 2,600 NYC-based internship companies in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

 Two distinct locations

-Fordham features two residential campuses: Rose Hill, adjacent to the New York Botanical Garden and the Bronx Zoo, and Lincoln Center in the cultural heart of Manhattan, which features a 20-story complex that provides apartment-style living and great city views.
-In 2014 a modern, state-of-the-art residence tower for 430 undergraduates opened atop the new Fordham Law School building on the Lincoln Center campus.
+Fordham has two residential campuses.
+Rose Hill, adjacent to the New York Botanical Garden and the Bronx Zoo, is a quintessential green, leafy college campus featuring beautiful Gothic architecture.
+The Lincoln Center campus is located in the cultural heart of New York City, a landscaped urban oasis near Lincoln Center for the Performing Arts, Central Park, Columbus Circle, and the headquarters of major international organizations.
 Both campuses are easily accessible by public and private transportation.
 Enjoying the academic and student life of both is convenient with the University’s Ram Van service, which operates between the two campuses.

 More than 180 student organizations offer a remarkable range of activities.
 Student life programming also capitalizes on the resources of New York City and a mosaic of cultural experiences.
 An extensive athletics program includes 23 varsity sports and a range of club and intramural sports.
 Reflecting the values-centered education that is a Fordham hallmark, students engage in approximately one million hours of service each year, locally and in distant corners of the world.